 This rule only applies to the credit report that Citi pulls for your application.

-For example, you could have ten inquiries in the last six months on Equifax, but you don’t violate the rule if Citi pulls your TransUnion report with only two inquiries.
+For example, you could have ten inquiries on Equifax in the last six months, but you won’t violate the rule if Citi pulls your TransUnion report with only two inquiries.

 Bonus Restrictions: Citi ThankYou Cards

 Citi groups all of its ThankYou cards into a single “card family.”

 You are ineligible for a new sign-up bonus if you received a bonus from a ThankYou card OR closed a ThankYou card within the last 24 months.

 You have to be very careful with this rule because closing a card resets the clock.

 - No Bonus– You close a Prestige after 26 months, and then apply for a Premier or Prestige shortly thereafter.

 - Bonus– You wait at least 24 months after receiving the Prestige’s sign-up bonus to apply for a new ThankYou card, you receive the bonus and then close the Prestige shortly thereafter.